cesar-douady/open-lmake/doc/src/job_execution.md

 - Job execution (as mentioned below) is successful.
 - All static targets are generated
 - All written files are allowed (either appear as target, side target or are dynamically allowed by a call to `ltarget` or `lmake.target`)
-- Nothing is written to stderr, or the `allow_stderr` attribute is set.
+- Nothing is written to stderr, or the `stderr_ok` attribute is set.

 ## if cmd is a `str`